lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.4.
 Plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.
 This time (in contrast to Step 1.6 but accomplishing the same goal), calculate ``a`` from ``e`` and ``q`` via setting appropriate plot parameters rather than creating another column in the right-hand table.
-Start by clicking on the "plot settings" (two gears) on the left-hand panel, and click on "Add New Chart."
+Start by clicking on the "+" sign on the left-hand panel to add a new chart.

 2.5.
 In the "Plot Parameters" pop-up window, select "Heatmap" for the plot type.
 Enter "q/(1-e)" for the X-axis, and "e" for the y-axis.